-What risks could occur in this area?
-What internal controls you have in place to mitigate this risk As public authorities our schools must Policy Management to do so could result in a failed inspection Risk Register or in serious situations legal action.
-Website compliance Access Safeguarding is one of the main Safer recruitment priorities of a school, failure to have appropriate safeguarding controls in KCSIE Training place can lead to the death, injury or abuse of a student or staff member.
-DSL Training This could result in litigation, Single Central Record inadequate rating.
-Safeguarding audits Safeguarding governor Data Protection Policies and Privacy Notices up to date and on website.
+Risk category Description Controls Areas of the organisation that could be exposed to a risk What risks could occur in this area?
+What internal controls you have in place to mitigate this risk As public authorities our schools must Policy Management Risk and Compliance comply with regulatory standards, failure to do so could result in a failed inspection Risk Register or in serious situations legal action.
+Website compliance Access Safeguarding is one of the main Safer recruitment priorities of a school, failure to have appropriate safeguarding controls in KCSIE Training afeguarding place can lead to the death, injury or abuse of a student or staff member.
+DSL Training This could result in litigation, regulatory action, and Ofsted Single Central Record inadequate rating.
+Safeguarding audits Safeguarding governor 6 Data Protection Policies and Privacy Notices up to date and on website.
 Data protection failures can lead to disruption in learning, complaints or regulatory investigation which can result in fines.
-GDPR training Breach/SAR/FOI reporting Data Mapping Internal Data Audit Without appropriate measures the Lesson observations quality of education at the school could decline which will have an Internal Quality Assurance impact on rating, student numbers, staff retention and finances.
-External Quality Assurance C: :C: +1 Behaviour Monitoring from regulators such as deemed to be requiring special measures due to failing to give its pupils an acceptable standard of education.
-Attendance Monitoring -/// /AT EHCP Mid-term reviews Disabled pupils and/or those with special Qualified SENDCO educational needs and/or those for SEND Local Offer on Website support, are under achieving.
-SENDCO Governor Accessibility Plans The school has insufficient or inadequate Performance Management staffing to meet education expectations.
-Recruitment Planning Reputation of school and/or its Student recruitment relationship with local community declines and this impacts PAN.
-Communication with parents/local community As public authorities our schools must comply with regulatory standards, failure to do so could result in a failed inspection or in serious situations legal action.
-Safeguarding is one of the main priorities of a school, failure to have appropriate safeguarding controls in place can lead to the death, injury or abuse of a student or staff member.
-This could result in litigation, regulatory action, and Ofsted inadequate rating.
-Data protection failures can lead to disruption in learning, complaints or regulatory investigation which can result in fines.
-Without appropriate measures the quality of education at the school could decline which will have an impact on rating, student numbers, staff retention and finances.
-Significant loss of reputation, censure from regulators such as deemed to be requiring special measures due to failing to give its pupils an acceptable standard of education.
-Disabled pupils and/or those with special educational needs and/or those for whom the pupil premium provides support, are under achieving.
-The school has insufficient or inadequate staffing to meet education expectations.
+GDPR training Data Protection Breach/SAR/FOI reporting Data Mapping Internal Data Audit Without appropriate measures the Lesson observations Educational Outcomes quality of education at the school could decline which will have an Internal Quality Assurance impact on rating, student numbers, staff retention and finances.
+External Quality Assurance Significant loss of reputation, censure Behaviour Monitoring Behaviour and Attendance from regulators such as deemed to be Attendance Monitoring EHCP Mid-term reviews Disabled pupils and/or those with special Qualified SENDCO END Delivery educational needs and/or those for whom the pupil premium provides SEND Local Offer on Website support, are under achieving.
+SENDCO Governor Accessibility Plans The school has insufficient or inadequate Performance Management HR staffing to meet education expectations.
+Recruitment Planning Reputation of school and/or its Student recruitment Reputation relationship with local community declines and this impacts PAN.
+Communication with parents/local community

 Risk category Description Controls Areas of the organisation that could be exposed to a risk What risks could occur in this area?
-What internal controls you have in place to mitigate this risk Compliance with the School Admissions Code and School Admission Appeals Code Entrance test contract Administra Our schools should have appropriate admission arrangements that comply with regulatory responsibilities and Appeals panel arrangements (grammar schools) Admissions align with our charity's mission Invigilation statement.
+What internal controls you have in place to mitigate this risk Compliance with the School Admissions Code and School Admission Appeals Code Entrance test contract Admissions Our schools should have appropriate admission arrangements that comply with regulatory responsibilities and Appeals panel arrangements (grammar schools) Admissions align with our charity's mission Invigilation statement.
 Special arrangements panel Appeals presenting service contract (comprehensive schools) Without new comprehensive schools in Due diligence Growth the pipeline, we will not meet our strategic objectives and fulfil our Project plan charity mission statement.
-Pipeline of potential joiner schools 10 Health and Safety Contract Estates and Sustainability The school estate is in a state of disrepair which presents a health + safety risk to the staff, students and visitors.
-Insurance provision is not adequate to protect the LBCT Return Health and Safety Audit organisational liability.
-Insurance Recruitment Training/ Knowledge/ Skills The school either does not have Engagement & Commitment Governance sufficient governance in place to ensure its effective operation or Succession Planning suffers from a severe governance failure.
-Conflicts of Interest Clerks Recruitment Clerks Training/ Knowledge/ Skills Have Offline Back-Ups Cubor Socurity Without cyber protections schools are at risk of attack with could have financial, Undertake NCSC Cyber Security Training Cyber Security regulatory consequences and disruption to teaching.
+Pipeline of potential joiner schools wh the Estates and Sustainability pro The school estate is in a state of disrepair which presents a health + safety risk to the staff, students and visitors.
+Insurance provision is not adequate to protect the organisational liability.
+Health and Safety Contract LBCT Return Health and Safety Audit Insurance Recruitment Training/ Knowledge/ Skills The school either does not have Engagement & Commitment Governance sufficient governance in place to ensure its effective operation or Succession Planning suffers from a severe governance failure.
+Conflicts of Interest Clerks Recruitment Clerks Training/ Knowledge/ Skills Have Offline Back-Ups Cyber Security Without cyber protections schools are at risk of attack with could have financial, Undertake NCSC Cyber Security Training Cybel Security regulatory consequences and disruption to teaching.
 Register with Police Cyber Alarm Cyber Response Plan